dinahejji/AI-based-Automated-Detection-of-Cytoplasmic-Strings-in-Microscopic-Images/README.md

 Together, these two components form an efficient, scalable pipeline for CS screening and localization under real-world clinical constraints, where ground truth is scarce, CS appearance is highly variable, and processing speed is critical.

+The repository includes:
+- code for training and evaluating both **weighted and unweighted autoencoders**,
+- scripts for **region proposal generation and embedding extraction**,
+- the weakly supervised **region-scoring network**,
+- inference utilities and visualization tools for qualitative analysis.

+This README provides a full guide on installation, dataset setup, training, evaluation, and visualization.